 Grove health is essential to sustainable farming practices.
 Everything from grove planning, to solar power, to insect population conservation impacts overall farm management.

 When groves are planted, many elements go into consideration.
-Henry aims to use less to grow more, and thus the spacing of trees, size of tree canopies, pruning and harvesting times are all carefully considered to result in the highest quality fruit, with the least amount of inputs.
-The hundreds of acres of trees Henry manages benefit the surrounding ecosystems in a number of ways including erosion control, fire breaks, open space, carbon sequestration, and air quality.
-Although avocados are among the fruits and vegetables that require little pesticide application, farms managed by Henry use Integrated Pest Management (IPM) including beneficial insects to combat pests and disease.
+The goal is to use less to grow more, and thus the spacing of trees, size of tree canopies, pruning and harvesting times are all carefully considered to result in the highest quality fruit, with the least amount of inputs.
+The avocados benefit the surrounding ecosystems in a number of ways including erosion control, fire breaks, open space, carbon sequestration, and air quality.
+Although avocados are among the fruits and vegetables that require little pesticide application, farms use Integrated Pest Management (IPM) including beneficial insects to combat pests and disease.

-Each year one acre of Henry-managed trees absorbs up to 260 tons of carbon dioxide (CO2)… the amount produced by 200 cars in one year.
+Each year one acre of avocado trees absorb up to 260 tons of carbon dioxide (CO2)… the amount produced by 200 cars in one year.

 Avocado tree roots stabilize the soil, which prevents erosion and the possibility of flooding.

 All avocado tree waste is recycled into mulch to enrich the soil.

 Avocado trees are a very efficient crop in carbon sequestration.
 Avocado farming helps reduce levels of greenhouse gasses in the atmosphere.
 Avocado trees sequester carbon when they convert carbon dioxide into wood and roots, and as they grow they produce liquid carbohydrates which flow through their roots and create stable forms of carbon.
 This carbon can stay locked underground for centuries, helps the plants grow, and sequester even more carbon.